Cheapest Broome County Heating Oil Price History

 Adoption of solar home heating systems in Broome

-Out of all fuels, solar is the safest for the environment.
+The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 16,434 homes in Broome are heated with active solar arrays.
-This is a 47% gain from 2023, when 11,208 homes used active solar heating.
+Currently, 16,434 homes in Broome are heated with active solar arrays.
+This is a 8% gain from 2024, when 15,259 homes incorporated active solar heating.

 Broome County Heating Oil Trends